facuchaves/react/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-the default port it's 8080, and the main page it's at http://localhost:8080/issues
+The default port it's 8080, and the main page it's at http://localhost:8080/issues

 <p align="right">(<a href="#top">back to top</a>)</p>